githubowned/Reading-notes/201/class-02.md

 ## **CSS Instruction**

 - In order to understand styling with CSS we need to think of each element as if it is in a box.
+This image will show how does it work.

 ![inside the box](/images/itb.png)